-- A student who fails to satisfy the applicable academic standards and is placed on probation will be on probation for one semester (the "Probationary Semester"). - Normal practice is that program directors will inform students in writing if the student failed to satisfy the applicable academic standards and has been placed on probation.
+- A student who fails to satisfy the applicable academic standards and is placed on probation will be on probation for one semester (the "Probationary Semester"). - Normal practice is that the department chair will inform students in writing if the student failed to satisfy the applicable academic standards and has been placed on probation.
 Probation is automatic if a student fails to satisfy the applicable academic standards and, therefore, is not contingent upon receipt of such notification.
-It is the student's responsibility to verify their academic standing before each semester and to make inquiries in the Lienhard School of Nursing Office of Academic Affairs if clarification is needed. - The Probationary Semester will be the first semester in which the student is enrolled following the semester in which the student failed to satisfy the academic standards. - Neither the status of probation nor the conditions of probation may be appealed. - The conditions of probation must be satisfied by the conclusion of the Probationary Semester. - If a student fails to satisfy the conditions of probation by the conclusion of the Probationary Semester, and unless the student satisfies the criteria for transferring into another LSN graduate program, the student will be dismissed automatically from the LSN graduate program in which he or she is enrolled and from the Lienhard School of Nursing. - A Graduate student who has successfully completed one prior Probationary Semester and, based on current academic performance, would otherwise be placed on probation, will be dismissed automatically from the LSN graduate program in which they are enrolled and the Lienhard School of Nursing.
+It is the student's responsibility to verify their academic standing before each semester and to make inquiries in the Lienhard School of Nursing Office of Academic Affairs if clarification is needed. - The Probationary Semester will be the first semester in which the student is enrolled following the semester in which the student failed to satisfy the academic standards. - Neither the status of probation nor the conditions of probation may be appealed. - The conditions of probation must be satisfied by the conclusion of the Probationary Semester. - If a student fails to satisfy the conditions of probation by the conclusion of the Probationary Semester, the student will be dismissed automatically from the LSN graduate program in which he or she is enrolled and from the Lienhard School of Nursing. - A Graduate student who has successfully completed one prior Probationary Semester and based on current academic performance, would otherwise be placed on probation, will be dismissed automatically from the LSN graduate program in which they are enrolled and the Lienhard School of Nursing.